-0 Credits Connections Block: GSC 305 Hydrology and GIS 301 Intermediate GIS Applications
+0 Credits Connections Block: GSC 305 Hydrology and GIS 301 Intermediate GIS Applications studying hydrology from the GIS community.
+Connections Discipline: Natural Sciences

 Students learn about the occurrence and movement of water in the atmosphere, over land, and in the ground.
 This block focuses on the processes of the hydrologic cycle and visualization and analysis using GIS.
-Students will experience common approaches to studying hydrology from the GIS community.
+Students will experience common approaches to